zesch/ctest-builder/README.md

 ### Starting all Docker services

 Execute the following commands on the server.
-The CTest Builder App will be available under http://134.91.18.133:8000, as specified in `<c.test.builder>/docker/docker-compose.yml`.
+The CTest Builder App will be available under http://134.91.18.133:8000.

 ```
 cd <server.docker>